Cirkus Cirkör's History

 Artists in Skapelsen: Henrik Agger, Savanna Agger Forss, Johan Adling, Martin Bejting, Tilde Björfors, Rolf Brattström, Torbjörn Brokvist, Johan Edding, Magdalena Entell, Maja Forslund, Irya Gmeyner, Joel Jedström, Vidar Jedström, Siri Hamari, Minh Tam Kaplan, Nalle Laanela, Niklas Lindgren, Ann-Charlotte Lindqvist, Magnus Lundblad, Ylva Magnusson, Sebastian Melander, Miriam Rivera Godoy, Stefan Schöning, Annika Thore, Karl Stets, Jan Unestam.

 The next step is to build an organisational body.
-Together, the creators of Skapelsen found the non-profit organisation Cirkus Cirkör.
+Together, the creators of Skapelsen founded the non-profit organisation Cirkus Cirkör.
 Cirkör’s objectives and statutes state the will to establish contemporary circus as an art form in Sweden, artistically and pedagogically, develop and increase the possibilities of contemporary circus culture, put Sweden on the world map of contemporary circus, and inspire and be inspired by young people and street culture.

 1996: 40 000 want to train circus!

 Following the touring, there is an increased demand for circus training.
-We arrange circus schools and open circus training at Stockholm House of Culture, and during six summer weeks over 40 000 visitors show up.
-After this summer we realise we are not the only ones missing the art form in Sweden.
+We arrange circus schools and open circus training at Stockholm House of Culture, and during six summer weeks, over 40,000 visitors show up.
+After this summer, we realise we are not the only ones missing the art form in Sweden.
 Cirkus Cirkör's passion for pedagogy has been alive ever since.

 1998: Super Hero Success

-Together with film- and music video director Jonas Åkerlund we nurture a common dream: a huge outdoors performance.
-With too small a budget, no staff and no backing from a production company we decide to go for it.
+Together with film- and music video director Jonas Åkerlund, we nurture a common dream: an enormous outdoor performance.
+With too small a budget, no staff and no backing from a production company, we decided to go for it.

-The venture is enormous and bankruptcy feels impending more than once.
-But before the premiere, Jonas Åkerlund's music video for Madonna is released and the show suddenly has the world's hottest director.
-The audience finds their way - every night people flock under the bridge and Cirkus Cirkör has become generally known.
+The venture is enormous, and bankruptcy feels impending more than once.
+But before the premiere, Jonas Åkerlund's music video for Madonna is released, and the show suddenly has the world's hottest director.
+The audience finds their way - people flock under the bridge every night, and Cirkus Cirkör has become generally known.

 Tightrope walking in a wheelchair

-We start our first circus courses for children and young people with disabilities.
+We started our first circus courses for children and young people with disabilities.
 This branch of activity grows and develops.
-Circus educators, who want to discover what every child wants and can do unhindered by prejudices, refuse to read the children’s diagnoses before the
+Circus educators, who want to discover what every child wants and can do unhindered by prejudices, refuse to read the children’s diagnoses before the training begins.
+At first, this raises resistance amongst the adults closest to the children.
+But when a boy in a wheelchair starts tightrope walking, the scepticism amongst the adults disappears.

 2000: A Home in Botkyrka

-circus carnival and ribbon-cutting by the Prime Minister.
-Cirkör House becomes our base and home and we fill the house with circus.
+Cirkör replaced the city centre with the suburbs and moved to Alby!
+Northern Europe’s most modern circus halls are inaugurated with a circus carnival and ribbon-cutting by the Prime Minister.
+Cirkör House becomes our base and home, and we fill the house with circus.
 We accept the first class of students for a three-year contemporary circus programme at S:t Botvid’s Upper Secondary School.
 The professional training programme Cirkuspiloterna, which we started as early as 1997, also moves in with us.

 International breakthrough